Haweart History, Family Crest & Coats of Arms

 - Origins Available:

-The name Haweart came to England with the ancestors of the Haweart family in the Norman Conquest in 1066.
-The surname Haweart is for a person who was in charge of protecting an enclosed forest from damage by vandals, animals, and poachers.
+The founding heritage of the Haweart family is in the Anglo-Saxon culture that once dominated in Britain.
+The name Haweart comes from when one of the family worked as a person who was in charge of protecting an enclosed forest from damage by vandals, animals, and poachers.
 The name was originally derived from the Old English haye, which meant enclosure.
 Another source notes the name as an occupational name as in " 'the hayward,' a keeper of cattle, literally 'hedge-watcher'".

 "The duties of the hayward were of a varied nature.
 His chief task seems to have been to guard the cattle at pasture; but he also protected the crops from thieves, trimmed the hedges, etc. In old poems he is generally represented as carrying a horn."